What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Methods

+In our research question, we have an intersecting consideration of both selection and confounding bias; thus, neither source of bias should be disregarded.
 A more principled approach would be one that accounts for both confounding and selection bias, as given by Approaches 6 and 7, which utilize a combination of propensity score and survey weighting.
-These approaches are advocated for by \citet{zanutto2006comparison, dugoff2014generalizing} and \citet{ridgeway2015propensity}, respectively, and may be viewed as current analytic standard since they suggest simple survey-weighted generalizations of the usual use of IPTW, either at the first (propensity model) and/or second (outcome model) stage.
-Though it may seem that either simple extension addresses both sources of bias, there has been little theoretical justification of how weighting one or multiple models within IPTW accomplishes both tasks.
-This is also true of the `naive g-computation' approach (Approach 8) we study, which weights the predicted conditional expectation for each individual's outcome and comparison group/race by their survey contribution.
-Additionally, propensity scores are often seen as in-sample balancing scores \citep{zanutto2006comparison, dugoff2014generalizing}.
+These approaches, advocated by \citet{zanutto2006comparison}, \citet{dugoff2014generalizing}, and \citet{ridgeway2015propensity} are considered the current analytic standard.
+They suggest survey-weighted generalizations of IPTW, either at the propensity model stage and/or the outcome model stage.
+Although it may seem that either extension addresses both sources of bias, there is little theoretical justification for how weighting one or multiple models within IPTW achieves both tasks in our setting.
+Additionally, propensity scores are often seen as in-sample balancing scores~\citep{zanutto2006comparison, dugoff2014generalizing}.
 From this perspective, their generalizability (and corresponding selection bias correction based on survey weights) is often ignored.
-Survey-weighting both the propensity score and outcome model is reasonable \citep{ridgeway2015propensity}, however directly combining survey-weighted IPWs and survey weights in a second stage outcome regression may also lead to biased results if additional correction is not made.
-In our research question, we have an intersecting consideration of both selection and confounding bias; thus, neither source of bias should be disregarded.
+Survey-weighting both the propensity score and outcome model is reasonable~\citep{ridgeway2015propensity}, however directly combining survey-weighted IPWs and survey weights in a second stage outcome regression may also lead to biased results.